it-at-m/lhm_actions/docs/deployment.md

 #### Autorollout: For the dev environment (only not prductive enviornment)

 An automatic rollout is implemented.
-We create an image stream that links to internal Image Registry (Quay).
-The deployment includes a special annotation that prompts The internal kubernetes platform (Openshift) to automatically trigger a new rollout when a new image becomes available.
+We create an image stream that links to the internal image registry (Quay).
+The deployment includes a special annotation that prompts the internal kubernetes platform (OpenShift) to automatically trigger a new rollout when a new image becomes available.
 For more details, see [this documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html/images/triggering-updates-on-imagestream-changes#triggering-updates-on-imagestream-changes).

 #### manual rollout for the deployment in productive and close to productive environments